 5. Parliament isn’t completely free to choose whoever it wants, however.
 According to Swiss law, the Federal Council must respect the regional and linguistic diversity of Switzerland, although there are no specific rules about how that's done.

 7. The election comprises three rounds of voting, with votes cast in a secret ballot.
 In the second round, any candidate who gets fewer than ten votes is knocked out.
 The winner is elected when he or she gets more than half the votes cast.
 The elected person can refuse to take up the post, in which case another election will be held.

-10. The new federal councillor will earn a salary of 445,163 francs a year, plus a 30,000 franc expenses fund and the use of two cars – a company car and an official state car.
-They also get a first class annual rail pass but have to pay for their own TV licence.
+10. The new federal councillors will earn a salary of 445,163 Swiss francs (€393,480) a year, plus a 30,000-franc expense account and the use of two cars – a company car and an official state car.
+They also get a first-class annual rail pass but have to pay for their own TV licence.